-By the second month of pregnancy, most budding mothers start experiencing a bunch of symptoms that are a give-away sign for the onset of the new baby.
+By the second month of pregnancy, most budding mothers start experiencing many symptoms that are a give-away sign for the onset of the new baby.

 1. Nausea or Morning Sickness

 That typical term you have heard being thrown around by everyone, everywhere.
 However, nearly all women have discovered that the term is not exactly as it sounds.
-The feeling of nausea might be evident in the morning but continues to stay throughout the day in varying degrees of strength.
-On a biological level, it doesn’t have any negative effect on the baby or your health.
+The nauseous feeling might be evident in the morning but continues to stay throughout the day in varying degrees of strength.
+It doesn’t have any negative effect on the baby or your health on a biological level.
 However, the constant feeling of wanting to throw up can cause constant distraction and failure to focus at work.
 You might also feel that your partner feels differently about you now.
 On the other hand, many mothers have also claimed that this feeling of nausea, at times, makes them happy to think about the baby and take more care of themselves.

 2. Unusual Mood Swings

 This, too, is true when it comes to the initial months of pregnancy.
-Crazy hormones start taking over your body, making you ecstatic and happy one minute, and irritated and lethargic the next.
+Crazy hormones start taking over your body, making you ecstatic and happy one minute and irritated and lethargic the next minute.
 You might start feeling like a kid yourself, stubborn and unreasonable, and begin to wonder if you could take care of your own baby.
 Other aspects of family and work might seem monstrous and stressful.
-Most mood swings are primarily due to the progesterone and estrogen, which result in shifting the chemical composition of the brain.
+Most mood swings are primarily due to progesterone and estrogen, which result in shifting the chemical composition of the brain.

 4. Increase in Breast Size and Shape

 One fine morning, you might notice that your bra does not fit you as comfortable as it used to.
 And your breasts seem larger than they usually have been.
-Also, they are quite sensitive than usual and very responsive to touch.
-With pregnancy causing progesterone and estrogen to help your body cope with being a mother, they also increase the fat stores in the body, including the breasts.
+Also, they are quite more sensitive than usual and very responsive to touch.
+This is because of progesterone and estrogen hormones that are produced during pregnancy to help your body cope with being a mother.
+They also increase the fat stores in the body, including the breasts.

 5. Cravings for a Variety of Food Items